 It is very sturdy and durable and perfect for the milking stall and in our goat birthing pen.

 This particular goat hay feeder is meant for one animal and will not work with multiples.
-This is why it works well in a milk stall, sick pen or birthing pen.
+This is why it works well in a milking stall, sick pen, or birthing pen.